 I don’t know if I’m an expert on road trips with kids, or just missing a few screws, but I drove almost 10,000 miles with my kids in 2017.
-Many of those miles I was with Jake or one of my parents, but I’ve driven almost 4,000 miles by myself with a two year old and a four-year-old.
+Many of those miles I was with my husband or one of my parents, but I’ve driven almost 4,000 miles by myself with a two-year-old and a four-year-old.
 After all those miles I have a few tips and tricks for successful road trips with kids.

 Ok so maybe it’s not that simple, but it’s also not that hard either.
 It’s much scarier in our minds than reality, I promise!
 I’m tired just thinking about it.

 But I also want to do it again this year. *Update – we did it*

 My husband is currently in cardiac arrest, be back shortly.

 Also – our kids don’t use electronics in the car.
 I know.
 WTF.
 Honestly, this was not a deliberate decision, and I’m not even against it.
 Our two-year-old is just terrible with an Ipad or Kindle.
 She cannot stop touching everything and then cries when it’s not doing exactly what she wants.
 It creates more drama than it’s worth so we just don’t even bother.
 And if I let the four-year-old play on her tablet the little one completely loses every ounce of chill she has left after 7 hours in the car because ALL THINGS MUST BE EQUAL FOREVER.

 I am getting ready to head out on another trip to North Carolina and the (probably cold) beach next week, so I thought before we go I would do a round up of my best road trip tips and tricks.

 Let your kid pack their own toys and books